grpc-ecosystem/grpc-gateway/README.md

     }
    ```

-   If you do not want to modify the proto file for use with grpc-gateway you can alternatively use an external [gRPC API Configuration](https://cloud.google.com/endpoints/docs/grpc/grpc-service-config) file.
+   If you do not want to modify the proto file for use with grpc-gateway you can alternatively use an external [gRPC Service Configuration](https://cloud.google.com/endpoints/docs/grpc/grpc-service-config) file.
 [Check our documentation](https://grpc-ecosystem.github.io/grpc-gateway/docs/grpcapiconfiguration.html) for more information.

 3. Generate gRPC stub